Mon - Sun: 24 hours.

 Generally, you may be eligible to make an ankle injury claim for compensation if you can prove that:

-3. As a direct result of that negligence, you sustained an ankle injury.
+• As a result of that negligence, you sustained an ankle injury.

-Can I Claim Compensation For An Ankle Injury That Was Partially My Fault?
+Can I Claim Compensation For An Ankle Injury That Was Partly My Fault?

 Yes, it may still be possible to claim compensation for an ankle injury that was partially your fault, depending on the specific circumstances of your case.
 However, the compensation amount awarded may be reduced to reflect your degree of fault.
 This concept is referred to as contributory negligence.

-For example, if you slipped and fell on a wet floor in a public place but you were also distracted by your phone at the time, you may be found to be 20% responsible for the accident.
+For example, if you slipped and fell on a wet floor in a public place, but at the same time you were distracted by your phone, you may be found to be 20% responsible for the accident.
 In this case, any compensation awarded to you may be reduced by 20% to reflect your level of fault.

 Common Causes Of Ankle Injury Claims

 In this section, we have included a few common scenarios that could lead to ankle injury claims.
-There are others that we haven’t included so don’t worry if you don’t see one similar to your own – we could still help you to claim compensation.
+There are others we haven’t included, so don’t worry if you don’t see one similar to your own.
 The examples include:

 If you’d like us to review your ankle injury claim for free, please get in touch.

-Some of the most common ankle injuries leading to a compensation claim include:
+Some of the most common ankle injuries that might lead to a compensation claim include:

-Even for relatively minor ankle injuries like sprains, you might suffer for up to 6 weeks and this could have a financial impact.
+Even for relatively minor ankle injuries like sprains, you might only suffer for a matter of weeks, but this could still have a financial impact.
 Therefore, it is always worth checking whether you could make a compensation claim for your injured ankle to recover any losses.

-How Much Compensation Do You Get For An Ankle Injury Claim?
+How Much Compensation Will I Get For An Ankle Injury Claim?

 • General damages.
 This element concentrates on any pain and suffering caused by your injuries.
 It can include both physical and psychological injuries.

 • Special damages.
 Where you claim back any costs or losses that result from your injuries.
-Examples here include medical costs, travel costs, care costs, lost income and the cost of repairing or replacing any personal property that was damaged in the accident.
+Some examples are medical costs, travel costs, care costs, lost income, and the cost of repairing or replacing any personal property damaged in the accident.

-You might need to attend an independent medical assessment as part of your ankle injury claim to try and prove the extent of the damage.
-It will be conducted by an independent specialist who’ll examine you, read medical notes, and discuss the impact of your injury with you.
+You might need to attend an independent medical assessment as part of your ankle injury claim to determine the extent of the damage.
+It will be conducted by an independent specialist who’ll examine you, read your medical notes, and discuss the impact of your injury with you.
 So that you don’t need to travel too far, our personal injury solicitors can arrange this assessment locally.

-• Up to £5,500 compensation for minor ankle injuries including sprained ankle, tears, and minor breaks/fractures that are cured in less than one year.
+• Up to £6,710 compensation for minor ankle injuries, including sprained ankles, tears, and minor breaks/fractures that are cured in less than one year.

-• £31,310 and £50,060 compensation for a broken ankle at work and metal pins and plates need to be inserted to facilitate the healing process with ongoing pain and restriction in movement, permanent weakness in the ankle, and scarring from the accident and injury.
+• £38,210 to £61,090 compensation for a severe ankle injury, where metal pins and plates need to be inserted to facilitate the healing process, with ongoing pain and restriction in movement, permanent weakness in the ankle, and scarring from the accident and injury.

-• Up to £69,700 compensation for a broken ankle depending on various factors such as the severity of the break, soft tissue damage, any permanent disabilities, or deformities resulting from the injury.
+• Up to £85,070 compensation for a broken ankle, depending on various factors such as the severity of the break, soft tissue damage, any permanent disabilities, or deformities resulting from the injury.

 If you decide to call our team, your ankle injury claim will be assessed thoroughly.
 If it is taken on, a more personalised compensation amount will be estimated once your injuries are fully understood.